BenSegal855/My-Steve/README.md

 # SteveBot ![GitHub package.json version](https://img.shields.io/github/package-json/v/tuataria/steve?color=004953)
 Steve is an all-purpose Discord bot originally developed for [Tuataria] and its sideservers.
-Developed and maintained by Jonathan#0412 and BoedJ#5476.
+Origionally created by Jonathan#0412 and BoedJ#5476 but this version is maintained by me.

 ## Features
 - Moderation commands